 | Long-context coding agent | $0.80 - $4.00 | $0.05 - $0.30 | $0.05 - $0.20 | $1.00 - $5.00 |

-Ranges are internal Gravity estimates based on May 2026 frontier model pricing (Anthropic, OpenAI, Google) and observed tool-call fan-out across the marketplace.
+Ranges are internal Gravity estimates based on May 2026 frontier model pricing (Anthropic, OpenAI, Google) and observed tool-call fan-out across the platform.

 The takeaway: agent class drives cost more than any other variable.
 A research agent is not a more expensive Q&A bot; it is a fundamentally different cost profile.
 Pricing one like the other is how builders destroy their margin without knowing it.